Jamie-Wallace/react-learning/mars-rover-ts-2/src/Kata Notes.md

 One is a static method with a coordinate passed in, the other relies on the instance of our coordinate.
 We're undecided on this.
 Currently going with static due to Navigator **authority**.
 Would be interested to reflect on this in future.

+-- 2024-07-18

+Completed making Coordinate immutable.

+Next we plan to change MarsRoverController so that it uses the new static functions and have the move function within the controller return the new coordinate.

+After that, then make Compass immutable.